yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-extension.markdown

 {% endhighlight %}

-(!)
-You should use the primitive wrapper types as the operation semantic is to return null if there is no object matching the provided id query
+{% exclamation %} You should use the primitive wrapper types as the operation semantic is to return null if there is no object matching the provided id query

 {% info %}
 Add `using GigaSpaces.Core.Change.Extensions;` in order to have the extension methods available.